-1 in 8 adults and 1 in 5 children are missing meals not by choice.
+1 in 10 adults and 1 in 5 children are struggling with hunger in eastern Iowa and western Illinois.
 Here are some of their stories.

 - Weathering the Storm

 - With a Little Help

 - A Veteran’s Pride

 - A Meal and a Friend